Vim Color Schemes: How to Configure

 Vim color schemes are a useful feature of this popular text editor.
 They allow for practical syntax highlighting and user interface customization.

 You can change the color schemes included in the software package or install user-made color schemes.
-The software also allows you to configure the colors of individual elements manually.
+The software also lets users manually configure the colors of individual elements.

 In this tutorial, learn how to use and set Vim color schemes.